srajanUP/student_data_management_System/README.md

 # student_data_management_System
-This GUI application helps Admin to Store, Manage and Manipulate data of individual.
+This GUI application helps Admin to Store, Manage and Manipulate data of individual in the database .